Rackspace Cloud Essentials - Install vsftpd for CentOS

 chkconfig --list vsftpd

 The standard vsftpd configuration file and all subsequent files for CentOS reside in the /etc/vsftpd/ directory.
 The most important file in this directory is vsftpd.conf.
-You need to make two changes to this file for security and convenience.
+You need to make two changes to this file for security and convenience: disable anonymous users and restrict user access.
 These are the changes described in the next two sections.

 To get started, open the /etc/vsftpd/vsftpd.conf file in your favorite text editor.

 Disable anonymous users

 We recommend disabling anonymous FTP, unless you have a specific requirement to use it.

 # Allow anonymous FTP?
 (Beware - allowed by default if you comment this out). anonymous_enable=NO